dotnet/sdk/documentation/TemplateEngine/template-resolution-for-dotnet-cli.md

 When resolving the template to be shown/used:
 -   first the template group is evaluated based on short name or name match.
-    Name match/partial matches is only applicable for `--list` and `--search`.
+    Name match/partial matches is only applicable for `list` and `search`.
 -   when evaluating the template group, the supported languages are considered: if the template group has multiple languages defined and the user didn’t specify a language to use the default language (C\#) will be used.
 Otherwise